skyformat99/ubjsc/README.md

     Don't ask me how to do it.
 - Install library & developer headers of [argtable2](https://bitbucket.org/tsieprawski/argtable2).
     If you like, use original sources from http://argtable.sourceforge.net/.
     Don't ask me how to do it.

+For development purposes:

+- Install library & developer headers of [criterion]https://github.com/Snaipe/Criterion/).
+    Don't ask me how to do it.

 Other compilers (like clang) should work, but I did not test them.